mighty-little-coder/Horiseon-Social-Solutions-Campaign/README.md

 ## Usage

 This webpage is intended for practicing our HTML organization and notation skills.
-You can explore the page in the inspect tab in a browser and see that there are no '<div>' elements present.
+You can explore the page in the inspect tab in a browser and see that there are no "div" elements present.
 Below is a screen shot from the class repository for the sake of comparison.
 This finished project should look similar to the linked screenshot.

 ![Screenshot of finished webpage for comparison)](assets/images/01-html-css-git-homework-demo.png)